lucblender/RaspberryStuff/README.md

     - For devices binding and use with GoogleHome
 - InfluxDb (using docker) and Grafana
     - Persistence and visualisation of data

+## Adaftuit DotStar Matrix Python Driver

+Python driver for dotstar led matrix use for:
+- Display a picture
+- Display a scrolling text
+- Display a movie

+## AdcArduinoMicro

+Use of an Arduino Micro as ADC hat for Raspberry Pi